 Distance learning (Hybrid) is available with approval from the AAAE Instructor.
 Cost for AAAE enrollment is \$30.00 per semester.
-AAAE students will be permitted one attempt per survey for each section of the TABE unachieved.
-Additional attempts will be \$5.00 per survey.

-Please Note: Students who do not meet the TABE exit requirement of program of enrollment are required to be concurrently enrolled, participating and progressing in AAAE for a minimum of three (3) hours per week, until the Basic Skills requirements are met.
+Please Note: Students who do not meet the Basic Skills exit requirement for the program of enrollment should be concurrently enrolled, participating and progressing in AAAE for a minimum of three (3) hours per week, until the Basic Skills requirements are met.

-If a student does not meet the stated requirements, he/she is not meeting progress toward completion.
-If a student is withdrawn due to lack of participation or attendance, the student will also be withdrawn from program.
+If a student does not meet the stated requirements for AAAE, he/she is not meeting progress toward completion.
+If a student is withdrawn due to lack of participation or attendance, the student will also be withdrawn from their program.